thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields.md

   - [Time series](/docs/{{docsPrefix}}user-guide/telemetry/){:target="_blank"}: function must return a JSON object or array with or without a timestamp containing the computed value.
   - [Attribute](/docs/{{docsPrefix}}user-guide/attributes/){:target="_blank"}: function must return a JSON object **without timestamp** information containing the computed value.
     - Choose the **attribute scope**: **Server attributes**, **Client attributes**, or **Shared attributes**.
+- To align the result with the latest timestamp of the input arguments telemetry, use `ctx.latestTs` and assign it explicitly to the `ts` field in the returned object.
 - To finish adding the calculated field, click "Add".

 {% include images-gallery.html imageCollection="output-script-1" %}